kontainapp/guide/getting_started/install.md

 ### Environments
 +++ Local (Docker)
+##### Optional: Install for Docker
+If not present, you can install Docker On Fedora/RHEL systems using [instructions from here](https://developer.fedoraproject.org/tools/docker/docker-installation.html)

 ##### check for pre-requisites
 ```shell
 $ verify that you have a 64-bit Linux kernel version 4.15 or higher